City status in the United Kingdom: Lord mayors

-Some cities in England, Wales and Northern Ireland have the further distinction of having a lord mayor rather than a simple mayor – in Scotland, the equivalent is the lord provost.
+Some cities in England, Wales and Northern Ireland have the further distinction of having a lord mayor rather than just a mayor – in Scotland, the equivalent is the lord provost.
 Lord mayors have the right to be styled "The Right Worshipful The Lord Mayor".
 The lord mayors and provosts of Belfast, Cardiff, Edinburgh, Glasgow, the City of London and York have the further right to be styled "The Right Honourable the Lord Mayor" (or Provost), although they are not members of the Privy Council as this style usually indicates.
-The style is associated with the office, not the person holding it, so "The Right Worshipful Joseph Bloggsworthy" would be incorrect.
+The style is associated with the office, not the person holding it.

-There are currently 70 recognised cities (including 31 lord mayoralties or lord provostships) in the UK: 52 cities (23 lord mayoralties) in England, six cities (two lord mayoralties) in Wales, seven cities (four lord provostships) in Scotland and five cities (two lord mayoralties) in Northern Ireland.
+There are currently 31 lord mayoralties or lord provostships in the UK: 23 lord mayoralties in England, two lord mayoralties in Wales, four lord provostships in Scotland and two lord mayoralties in Northern Ireland.

 In the Republic of Ireland, the ceremonial head of the city government of Dublin is the Lord Mayor of Dublin.
 This title was granted by Charles II in 1665 when Dublin was part of the Kingdom of Ireland.
 Whilst the 1665 letters patent provided for the Lord Mayor to hold the formal title of Right Honourable, this was repealed in 2001.
 There is also a Lord Mayor of Cork, a title granted in 1900 when Cork was part of the (then) United Kingdom of Great Britain and Ireland.

 In modern practice, competitions are held for cities that wish to gain the distinction of a lord mayor.
 The 2002 competition was entered by Bath, Cambridge, Carlisle, Chichester, Derby, Exeter, Gloucester, Lancaster, Lincoln, St Albans, St Davids, Salford, Southampton, Sunderland, Truro, Wolverhampton and Worcester; the successful candidate was Exeter.
 In 2012 a further competition was held, as part of the Diamond Jubilee celebrations, with Armagh receiving the distinction.
 Other than Armagh, eleven cities had entered the contest in 2012, namely: Cambridge, Derby, Gloucester, Lancaster, Newport, Peterborough, Salford, Southampton, St Albans, Sunderland, and Wakefield.

 Local government districts

 Since local government reorganisation in 1974 city status has been awarded to a number of local government districts which are not themselves towns.
 Each includes a number of towns and villages outside the urban area from which the district takes its name.
 In some of these cases city status was awarded to districts where the largest settlement had city status before 1974.
 In other cases a borough was formed to govern an area covering several towns and then city status was granted to the borough.
-The largest "city" district in terms of area is the City of Carlisle, which covers some 400 sqmi of mostly rural landscape in the north of England, and is larger than smaller counties such as Merseyside or Rutland.
+The largest "city" district in terms of area was until 1 April 2023 the City of Carlisle, which covered some 400 sqmi of mostly rural landscape in the north of England, and was larger than smaller counties such as Merseyside or Rutland.
+(The largest now is the City of Winchester at 250 sqmi.)
 Such cities include: